-- Boys who do not have a salt-losing form of CAH present at 2 to 4 years of age with premature virilization. - Treatment of CAH consists of replacing cortisol, suppressing adrenal androgen secretion, and providing mineralocorticoids to return electrolyte concentrations to normal. - The surgical management of children born with ambiguous genitalia is complex and somewhat controversial, but most girls with CAH identify as female, and feminizing surgery during the first year of life is standard. - In pregnancies in which the fetus is at risk for classic CAH, steroids are administered to the mother to suppress the fetal overproduction of androgens and reduce the incidence of ambiguous genitalia in affected female infants.
+- Boys who do not have a salt-losing form of CAH present at 2 to 4 years of age with premature virilization.
+They will show elevated androgen levels, so the disease typically becomes apparent between 2 and 4 years of age.
+This leads to premature virilization, where secondary male sexual characteristics appear earlier than normal - Treatment of CAH consists of replacing cortisol, suppressing adrenal androgen secretion, and providing mineralocorticoids to return electrolyte concentrations to normal. - The surgical management of children born with ambiguous genitalia is complex and somewhat controversial, but most girls with CAH identify as female, and feminizing surgery during the first year of life is standard.